schets/multiqueue/Readme.md

 On the other hand, you would want to use a channel/sync_channel if you:
   * Truly want an unbounded queue, although you should probably handle backlog instead
-  * Need senders to block when the queue is full and can;t use the futures api
+  * Need senders to block when the queue is full and can't use the futures api
   * Don't want the memory usage of a large buffer but need to fit many elements in

 Otherwise, in most cases, MultiQueue should be a good replacement for channels.
 In general, this will function very well as normal bounded queue with performance approaching that of hand-written queues for single/multiple consumers/producers even without taking advantage of the broadcast

-In a similar vein to channels, this queue can be a drop-in replacement for the futures mpsc with better performance and more capabilities

 ## <a name = "model">Queue Model</a>